Rameez Raja Jr.

 Rameez Raja (born 31 July 1987) is a Pakistani first-class cricketer playing for Karachi.
 He is a right-hand batsman and right-arm offbreak bowler.

 Career

-He played for the Pakistani U-19 cricket team at the 2006 U-19 Cricket World Cup.
+He played for the Pakistani U-19 cricket team at the 2006 U-19 Cricket World Cup, which Pakistan won by defeating India in the final.
+In the low-scoring final match, Raja was the top scorer with 25 runs off 67 balls.

 In April 2018, he was named in Baluchistan's squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for National Bank of Pakistan in the 2018–19 Quaid-e-Azam One Day Cup, with 449 runs in eight matches.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.